herpiko/AmanKata/HOWITWORKS.md

 ##### First-time Opened

 * It tells to AmanKatakata server if the user who logged in is login in respective group.
-* It request every single certificate of joined user in respective group
+* It request every single certificate of joined user in respective group (SocketIO: onRequestCertificate)

 ##### Send Chat